pleabargain/EnglishHelpsYourCareer/idioms.business.md

 If you start a business, project, or  something else from zero, you start it "from the ground up."
 <details><summary><b>Examples</b></summary>
 <p>
 Bill Gates built Microsoft from the ground up.
+Entrepreneurs often have to start from the ground up.
 </p>
 </details>